mpdf/mpdf.github.io/reference/mpdf-functions/setwatermarkimage.md

 <h2>Description</h2>

 <div class="alert alert-info" role="alert">void <b>SetWatermarkImage</b> ( string <span class="parameter">$src</span> [, float <span class="parameter">$alpha</span> [, mixed <span class="parameter">$size</span> [, mixed <span class="parameter">$position</span> ]]])</div>
 <p>Set an image to use as a Watermark.
 The watermark is a semi-transparent background printed on each page, used for text such as "DRAFT" or a background image.
-The watermark will be added to each page when the Footer is printed if the variable <a href="/reference/mpdf-variables/showwatermarktext.html">showWatermarkImage</a> is set to 1 or <span class="smallblock">TRUE</span>.&nbsp;</p>
+The watermark will be added to each page when the Footer is printed if the variable <a href="{{ "/reference/mpdf-variables/showwatermarktext.html" | prepend: site.baseurl }}">showWatermarkImage</a> is set to 1 or <span class="smallblock">TRUE</span>.&nbsp;</p>
 <h2>Parameters</h2>
 <p class="manual_param_dt"><span class="parameter">src</span></p>
 <p class="manual_param_dd">This parameter specifies the image file to use for the watermark.
 This can be a full URI or use a relative path<span class="smallblock">